Webinars: Asian cinema - how to talk and write about it?

 How long does the course last?

-The courses will be available:
+The courses are available:

 - Film Criticism – Long Written Forms - from September 1, 2021